mattdangelo/mattdangelo/README.md

 ### Hola 👋

 - 🔭 Backend Developer.
 Building a software platform for the liquid workforce
-- 🌱 Learning frontevent development with react.js
+- 🌱 Learning frontevent development with react
 - 💬 Ask me about calc, systems programming, linear algebra

 <br/>